Skip to Content

 Secure an Initial Consultation with an Experienced Attorney from Our Firm

-With over 25 years of experience, Sherwood, Johnson & Poles is a law firm you can trust to navigate your divorce with professionalism, experience, and care.
+With over 25 years of combined experience, Sherwood, Johnson & Poles is a law firm you can trust to navigate your divorce with professionalism, experience, and care.
 If you need assistance navigating your divorce as a business professional and have questions regarding equitable division, do not hesitate to reach out to our firm.

 Contact our office online or call us directly at (888) 224-1218 to schedule a consultation.